 After a few remaining busy weeks of school, your child will embark on their summer vacation.
 What a great time for families to bond together.
 Try going camping without any devices, and see how fun it is to stare into the fire for hours, telling stories.
 Or unplugging at home for a week as a family without planning anything to replace the screens, and see what happens.
 Is this even possible now?

-I started reading this book called “The end of Absence: Reclaiming what we’ve lost in a world of constant connection” by Michael Harris.
+I started reading a book called “The end of Absence: Reclaiming what we’ve lost in a world of constant connection” by Michael Harris.
 Harris writes that our generation is the only one that will have experienced life before the Internet.
 He argues in his book that the greatest loss is of silence, wonder and solitude.

 Simon and Garfunkle sang about this several decades ago in their famous song “The Sounds of Silence”.
 Here are some phrases from the song: